plagnollab/RNASeq_pipeline/README.md

 * The aligned reads overlapping the union exons were counted using HTSeq.
 This is wrapped in the dexseq_count.py Python script, included with the DEXSeq package.
 * Differential exon and transcript expression between conditions was assessed using the DEXSeq (1.14.2) and DESeq2 (1.8.2) Bioconductor packages respectively running on R (3.1.1).

+# With Pubmed references for each tool:
+Reads were aligned to the hg38 human genome build using STAR (2.4.2a) (23104886).
+BAM files were sorted and duplicate reads flagged using NovoSort (1.03.09) (Novocraft).
+The aligned reads overlapping human exons (Ensembl 82)  were counted using HTSeq (0.1) (25260700) .
+Differential gene expression was assessed with DESeq2 (1.8.2) (25516281) , and  differential splicing was assessed with SGSeq (27218464) and DEXSeq (22722343), running on R (3.3.2) (R project for statistical computing).

 <p align="center">
   <img src="https://github.com/plagnollab/RNASeq_pipeline/blob/master/schematic.png">
 </p>